Plutora Blog - Release Management

 If you follow an ala-carte approach to IT infrastructure it makes it more difficult to apply patterns during your release process.
 For example, if a project falls under a more traditional approach to management then allowing it to hook into the continuous deployment pipelines used by exploratory projects will create confusing exceptions.
 Projects in your CDI pipeline will be designed to deploy frequently, but that one, exception needs to be run through rigorous change control before you can deploy.

 Part of the promise of Bimodal IT is that it simplifies the challenge.
 Instead of dealing with a thousand shades of DevOps, you have projects that are compatible with agile approaches and projects that are not.
 If bimodal is the model you follow – mind the gap.

 The Future Direction of Bimodal IT?
 We’re betting on Agile.

 The idea of Bimodal IT is one that captures the current moment in the industry.
 Companies are moving toward a more agile, more DevOps-friendly approach to releasing software.
 At the same time, there is an undeniable reality that portions of the IT department are still supporting slow-moving, waterfall-based applications that demand strict process.
 Bimodal is today’s reality.

 When looking at longer-term trends, it will be challenging for CIOs to embrace Bimodal IT as more and more projects in IT move toward agility the “Traditional” half of IT will, over decades become a smaller aspect of IT.
-Agility is an infectious condition in IT, and even though it might seem impractical for legacy systems to embrace more agile approaches to management the market will find a way to make even the most risk-averse legacy system more agile.
+Agility is an infectious condition in IT, and even though it might seem impractical for legacy systems to embrace more agile approaches to manage the market will find a way to make even the most risk-averse legacy system more agile.
 Bimodal IT is a good bet for the next 10 years, but as systems continue to accelerate we predict a more agile future using systems such as Plutora to manage complexity and mitigate release risk.